Griefed/ServerPackCreator/backend/main/resources/README.md

 ## 5.2 Adding your own

-A curated list of officially acknowledged addons/plugins can be found at [addons.griefed.de](https://addons.griefed.de) (redirects to [GitHub Pages](https://griefed.github.io/ServerPackCreator-Addons-Overview/#/))
+A curated list of officially acknowledged addons/plugins can be found [here](https://addons.griefed.de) (redirects to [GitHub Pages](https://griefed.github.io/ServerPackCreator-Addons-Overview/#/))

 How to get your own addon into this list: